-For most of 2018, JET operated its Fixed Route service with four (4) lines with 30 minute headways and one (1) line with a 60 minute headway.
-In January 2019, JET changed its Fixed Route service to three (3) lines with 30 minute headways, and two (2) line with a 60 minute headway.
+For all of 2021, JET operated its Fixed Route service with three (3) lines with 30 minute headways, and two (2) lines with a 60 minute headway.

-JET On-Time Average for 2018
+JET On-Time Average for 2021

 On-time performance is a measure of runs completed as scheduled.
-This criterion first must define what is considered to be "on-time."
+This criterion first must define what is considered to be '''on-time."
 For example, a transit provider may consider it acceptable if a vehicle completes a scheduled run between zero and five minutes late in comparison to the established schedule.
 On-time performance can be measured against route origins and destinations only, or against origins and destinations as well as specified time points along the route.
 Some transit providers set an on-time performance standard that prohibits vehicles from running early (i.e., ahead of schedule) while others allow vehicles to run early within a specified window of time (i.e., up to five minutes ahead of schedule).
-An acceptable level of performlance must be defined (expressed as a percentage).
+An acceptable level of perfomlance must be defined (expressed as a percentage).
 The percentage of runs completed system-wide or on a particular route or line within the standard must be calculated and measured against the level of performance for the system.
 For example, a transit provider might define on-time performance as 95 percent of all runs system-wide or on a particular route or line completed within the allowed "on-time" window.

 JET defines a "late arrival" as one in excess of five minutes behind schedule and an "early arrival" as one in excess of one minute early.
-JETS overall percentage for "On Time Arrival Performance" for 2018 was 84%.
-The "On-Time Departure Performance" percentage was 86% and the Departure On-Time percentage was 83%.
+JETS overall percentage for "On Time Arrival Performance" for 2021 was 82%.
+The "On-Time Departure Performance" percentage was 86% and the Departure On-Time percentage was 86%.

-JET Service Availability for 2018
+JET Service Availability for 2021